Towards the Identifiability in Noisy Label Learning: A Multinomial Mixture Modelling Approach: Experiments

 \subsection{Ablation studies}

-We carry out additional studies to investigate the effect of the number of noisy labels per sample, the number of nearest neighbours and the effectiveness of our relabelling.
-Note that no self-supervised learning is used for pre-training the model to avoid potential confounding factors.
+We further study the effect of the number of noisy labels per sample, the number of nearest neighbours and the effectiveness of our relabelling.
+Note that no self-supervised learning is used for pre-training the model in the ablation studies to avoid potential confounding factors.

-\paragraph{Number of noisy labels per sample} We run experiments on the 100-class LNL problem of the Red CNWL dataset at 0.6 noise rate with various number of noisy labels per sample \(N \in \{3, 20, 100, 199, 400\}\).
+\textbf{Number of noisy labels per sample} \quad We run experiments on the 100-class LNL problem of the Red CNWL dataset at 0.6 noise rate with various number of noisy labels per sample \(N \in \{3, 20, 100, 199, 400\}\).
 We plot the results in \cref{fig:ablation_studies} \textit{(left)}, where \(L\) is the number of \(N\) multinomial noisy labels defined in \cref{algorithm:progressive_label_correction}.
 When \(L\) is small, the more noisy labels per sample or larger \(N\), the more effective, and the effectiveness diminishes after the threshold of \(2C - 1\), which in this case is 199.
 This empirically confirms the validity of \cref{claim:identifiability_noisy_labels} about the identifiability in noisy label learning.
 However, when \(L\) is large, the performance difference when varying \(N\) is not as noticeable.
 In this regime (of large \(L\)), \cref{claim:identifiability_noisy_labels} might result in a conservative requirement in terms of number of noisy labels per sample.
 The current LNL setting might contain some common latent structure between samples (e.g., limited number of candidate labels per instance), which we have not exploited yet to bring down the number of required noisy labels per sample.
 Future work will need to address such issue to make the problem more practical.